Nepal Trekking Gear. What to Wear, What to Take.

 You have to make your own call and tell me what you decide in the comments.
 OK?

-If you pay a porter to carry your gear, sure, you can take the kitchen sink, but those of us who prefer to carry our own pack have to think about weight and necessity.
+If you pay a porter to carry your gear, you can take a lot more stuff, but those of us who prefer to carry our own packs have to think about weight and necessity.

 If you plan on visiting Nepal with kids and taking them on a trek, think long and hard about wether or not they should carry a pack.
 We didn’t expect our younger son to carry his own gear, but our elder teen was happy to carry a backpack weighing around 5 kg.